percona/pmm/markdown/createpxccluster.md

 |expose                                 |Make it available outside the Kubernetes cluster|Default: false                                                       |

 **Note:**
-Only one of ProxySQL or HAProxy should be specified in the request.
+Either ProxySQL or HAProxy should be specified in the request.

 #### Minimum request example